 All wolves, especially gray wolves, get a bad rap for killing livestock.
 And yes, they will kill sheep, cattle and goats if they are hungry and their normal wild prey is unavailable.
 Most governmental agencies estimate less than 1% of cattle are killed by wolves.

 The majority of their diet consists of wild deer, elk, moose and bison.
-They also eat beaver, mice, snakes and occasionally fish.
+They also eat beaver (to learn more, read our blog “Beavers”), mice, snakes (read our blog “Snakes”) and occasionally fish.
 Plus blueberries and even grass.
 Watch this collared gray wolf munch on blueberries thanks to footage from the Voyageurs Wolf Project.

 Blueberries supplement their diet in the summer.
 The grass helps purge their digestive systems of parasites.
 Hmmm.